SenseTime-FVG/OpenDWM/docs/Datasets.md

 ```

 3. Now the `{ARGOVERSE_ROOT}` is ready to update the Argoverse file system of your config file, for [example](../configs/ctsd/single_dataset/ctsd_21_crossview_tirda_bm_argo.json#L184).

+4. Download the annotation of text prompt and update the config following the section [text description for images](#text-description-for-images)

 ## OpenDV